Emilia-Romagna: Transport

-The unemployment rate stood at 5.7% in 2020 and was lower than the national average of 9.2%.

 Culture

 Cinema

 Emilia-Romagna has given birth to a number of important filmmakers and actors and was the main setting for numerous important movies.
-Bernardo Bertolucci was a native from Parma and his 1976 masterpiece, 1900, was partially set in Emilia-Romagna.
+Bernardo Bertolucci was a native of Parma and his 1976 masterpiece, 1900, was partially set in Emilia-Romagna.
 Federico Fellini, a native of Rimini, shot many movies in the region, among them Amarcord.
-Pier Paolo Pasolini, a native from Bologna, in addition to being a film director, was a poet, writer, and intellectual, who also distinguished himself as an actor, journalist, novelist, playwright, and political figure.
+Pier Paolo Pasolini, a native of Bologna, in addition to being a film director, was a poet, writer, and intellectual, who also distinguished himself as an actor, journalist, novelist, playwright, and political figure.
 Michelangelo Antonioni, a native of Ferrara, shot his 1964 movie Red Desert in Ravenna.
 Florestano Vancini, also from Ferrara, shot there his 1960 film Long Night in 1943.
-Pupi Avati, a native of Bologna, shot numerous movies in the region, including the 1976 horror-trhiller The House with Laughing Windows.
+Pupi Avati, a native of Bologna, shot numerous movies in the region, including the 1976 horror-thriller The House with Laughing Windows.
 Marco Bellocchio, a native of Bobbio, near Piacenza, directed many award-winning movies, such as his 2009 biopic Vincere.
 Liliana Cavani, a native of Carpi, near Modena, became internationally known after the success of her 1974 feature film The Night Porter.
 In addition, actor and filmmaker Vittorio De Sica shot in Ferrara his 1970 movie The Garden of the Finzi-Continis.
-Other actors from Emilia-Romagna include Gino Cervi, who played Peppone in the Don Camillo 1950s-1960s movie series; Rossano Brazzi, who acted in numerous English-language films, including the 1954 drama film The Barefoot Contessa; and the 1980s comedy duo Gigi e Andrea.
+Other actors from Emilia-Romagna include Gino Cervi, who played Peppone in the Don Camillo 1950s–1960s movie series; Rossano Brazzi, who acted in numerous English-language films, including the 1954 drama film The Barefoot Contessa; and the 1980s comedy duo Gigi e Andrea.

 Cuisine and gastronomy

 Emilia-Romagna is considered one of the richest regions of Italy with regard to its gastronomic and wine-making tradition.
 The region is known for its egg and filled pasta made with soft wheat flour.
-Bologna is notable for pasta dishes like tortellini, lasagne, gramigna and tagliatelle which are found also in many other parts of the region in different declinations.
+Bologna is notable for pasta dishes like tortellini, lasagne, gramigna and tagliatelle made by sfoglini out of sfoglia.
+These are found also in many other parts of the region in different declinations.
 The Romagna subregion is known as well for pasta dishes like garganelli, strozzapreti, sfoglia lorda and tortelli alla lastra.
-In the Emilia subregion, except Piacenza which is heavily influenced by the cuisines of Lombardy, rice is eaten to a lesser extent.
+In the Emilia subregion, except Piacenza which is heavily influenced by the cuisines of Lombardia where rice is more common, rice is eaten to a lesser extent.
 Polenta, a maize-based dish, is common both in Emilia and Romagna.
 The celebrated balsamic vinegar is made only in the Emilian cities of Modena and Reggio Emilia, following legally binding traditional procedures.
 Parmigiano Reggiano (Parmesan Cheese) is produced in Reggio Emilia, Parma, Modena and Bologna and is much used in cooking, while Grana Padano variety is produced in the rest of the region.